An Action is a code-based operation that runs where that Action is mounted. Actions run when a user clicks the corresponding user prompt in Flatfile.

 });

 Next, listen for job:ready and filter on the domain (file) and the operation of where the Action was placed.
-Be sure to complete to job when it’s complete.
+Be sure to complete the job when it’s done.

 listener.on(